-Alcohol Survey-Marietta, Georgia, provides specific guidelines and specific zoning requirements which must be met by the applicant.
-I recommend visiting https://library.municode.com/ga/marietta/codes/code_of_ordinances?nodeId=COMAGE1996 to review these requirements.
+Alcohol Survey-Marietta code provides specific guidelines and specific zoning requirements which each applicant must meet.
+I highly recommend visiting https://library.municode.com/ga/marietta/codes/code_of_ordinances?nodeId=COMAGE1996 to review these requirements.
 Each applicant needs to read and understand the complete code which governs the issuance of an alcohol license in the City of Marietta, Georgia.

 Chapter 8-8 - Alcoholic Beverages and specifically Article 8-8-2 – General Provisions state:

-1. Where the applicant's place of business is located within the central business district and is a restaurant whose food sales equal at least 75 percent of its gross annual sales. then the aforementioned distance requirement shall be reduced to 150 feet; or
+1. Where the applicant's place of business is within the central business district and is a restaurant whose food sales equal at least 75 percent of its gross annual sales.
+Then the aforementioned distance requirement shall be reduced to 150 feet; or

 2. Where the applicant's place of business is located 300 feet of any public or private college or university, and is a restaurant whose food sales equal at least 50 percent of its gross annual sales, then the aforementioned distance requirement shall be reduced to 50 feet.”

-It is important to understand that each jurisdiction differs on the requirement for distances to nearest establishments that may be adversely affected by the issuance of an alcohol license.
+It is important to understand that each jurisdiction differs from the requirement for distances to the nearest establishments that may be adversely affected by the issuance of an alcohol license.
 The alcohol surveys-Marietta must reflect the requirements set forth by the City of Marietta.

 For any spirituous liquor licenses for retail, consumption on the premises or otherwise, the distance requirement from primary or secondary schools shall be increased to 600 feet.
 The definition for “spirituous liquors” shall mean all beverages containing alcohol, obtained by distillation or containing more than 21 percent alcohol by volume, including fortified wines.